mehdi-lamrani/spark-workshop/guides/zeppelin/zeppelin-guide.md

 <img src="/doc/img/zeppelin-reload-notes.png" width="400">

-The newly uploaded notebook is available
+The newly uploaded notebook will be available